 Medical professionals owe their patients a duty of care and should therefore ensure that they take decisions and perform actions only in the best interest of their patients.

-When proving NHS clinical negligence, it is important to establish that the actions of the medical professional fell below the standard of a reasonably competent medical professional in that field.
+When proving clinical negligence against the NHS, it is important to establish that the actions of the medical professional fell below the standard of a reasonably competent medical professional in that field.
 Therefore, there is a breach of duty when a healthcare professional fails to meet the standard of a reasonable body of other medical experts in that particular field.

 On the other hand, where a doctor has a contract with a patient particularly in a private hospital, and guarantees a particular result, if the doctor fails to produce the promised result, the doctor can be said to be in breach of contract even if the doctor was not particularly negligent.